Rhode Island Naturalism

 Image by Adl et al. (2012), from Ponce, Rafael & Lopez-Garcia, Purificacion & Moreira, David.
 (2019).
 Horizontal and endosymbiotic gene transfer in early plastid evolution.
 New Phytologist.
 224. 10.1111/nph.15965.

-Algae are an inherently polyphyletic group, meaning that that not everything that is called an Alga (singular form of Algae)
+Algae are an inherently polyphyletic group, meaning that that not everything that is called an Alga (singular form of Algae) is related to any other algae. in some cases they are not related at all, aside from being life.

 Chlorophyte on seep, Conanicut Island, Jamestown, Rhode Island, 24 June, 2024.